lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > (If it is desirable for consistency with the authors' previous work to
 > still refer to the put-based language as lambda-LVar, the variant with
 > generalized updates could be called lambda-LVar+, or similar.)

+I like this concrete suggestion of having arbitrary updates be part of lambdaLVar, for the reasons reviewer 2 gives as well as the reasons I gave above in response to reviewer 1.
+(And there's no need to worry about consistency with previous work, because lambdaLVar in this paper is already pretty different from what appeared in our FHPC '13 paper.)
+Let's do it.

 > Second, with the lubs on D no longer directly present in the
 > operational semantics, it should be possible to cleanly reconsider